wolkenwalze/wolkenwalze-plugin-sdk-python/README.md

 # Python SDK for the Wolkenwalze workflow engine (WIP)

+## Haw this SDK works

+In order to create a Wolkenwalze plugin, you must specify a **schema** for each step you want to support.
+This schema describes two things:

+1. What your input parameters are and what their type is.
+2. What your output parameters are and what their type is.

+Note, that you can specify **several possible outputs**, depending on what the outcome of your plugin execution is.
+You should, however, never raise exceptions that bubble outside your plugin.

+With the schema, the plugin can run in the following modes:

+1. CLI mode, where a file with the data is loaded and the plugin is executed.
+2. GRPC mode (under development) where the plugin works in conjunction with the Wolkenwalze Engine to enable more complex workflows.

 ## Requirements

 In order to use this SDK you need at least Python 3.9.